 Why You Do it: Fear.

-The Problem: This underlying fear for many managers causes many poisonous behaviors included controlling, hovering, undermining / skip-leveling and blaming.
-Failure is part of winning.
-You have to know you and your team will have misses.
+The Problem: This underlying fear for many managers causes many poisonous behaviors including: controlling, hovering, undermining / skip-leveling and blaming.
+Failure is a part of winning.
+You have to know that you and your team will have misses.
 It’s the way things work.
 How you deal with failure says a ton about you and your comfort with leadership.
-Can you let other’s fail and help them find solutions?
+Can you let others fail and help them find solutions?
 Do you need a scapegoat every time something goes wrong?
 Are you constantly trying to control outcomes?